MUNICIPALITY OF ARQUA’ PETRARCA

 Tourist office, via Castello 6 – Ph.
 0429 777327

-The borgo has got a curved form similar to an arch, the original name was Arquatum (Latin), then modified in Arquade and Arquà.
+The borgo has got a curved shape similar to an arch, in fact the original name was Arquatum (Latin), then modified in Arquade and finally Arquà.
 The word Petrarca was added in 1868.

-The light colored stone of its buildings, its churches and its town houses (built for the rich Venetian families) are surrounded by an atmosphere of peace and serenity.
+The light colored stone of the buildings, its churches and its town houses (built for the rich Venetian families) are surrounded by an atmosphere of peace and serenity.

-Along the winding roads climbing from the lower to the upper town, you’ll reach a rural area which begins with stone houses and continues with the old wash houses and drinking troughs, Fontana del Petrarca (which actually existed before Petrarch’s arrival, but the poet surely used it to get water) and ending with the Church of Santa Maria Assunta.
+Along the winding roads climbing from the lower to the upper town, you’ll reach a rural area made of stone houses, old wash houses and drinking troughs. where you can admire the Petrarca’s fountain (which actually existed before Petrarch’s arrival, but the poet surely used it to get water) and the Church of Santa Maria Assunta.

 In the middle of the churchyard there is Petrarca’s tomb, built in red Verona marble six years after his death.

 The church (first document about it was written in 1026) was recently restored,and has frescoes by the Venetian Byzantine school, a 14th century polyptych, and an altarpiece by Palma il Giovane.

 Arriving at Piazza Petrarca in the upper town, you’ll find Palazzo Contarini, built in the 15th century Venetian Gothic style and, next to it, the picturesque “del Guerriero” tavern, now closed.